 During the third trimester, prenatal care might include vaginal exams to check the baby's position.By Mayo Clinic Staff

 Prenatal care is an important part of a healthy pregnancy, especially as your due date approaches.
-Your health care provider will ask you to schedule prenatal care appointments during your third trimester about every 2 or 4 weeks, depending on your health and obstetrical history.
-Starting at 36 weeks you'll need weekly checkups until you deliver.
+Your health care provider might ask you to schedule prenatal care appointments during your third trimester about every 2 or 4 weeks, depending on your health and pregnancy history.
+Starting at 36 weeks, you'll need weekly checkups until you deliver.

-Your health care provider will ask you to keep track of how often you feel the baby move on a daily basis — and to alert your health care team if the baby stops moving as much as usual.
+Your health care provider might ask you to track of how often you feel the baby move on a daily basis — and to alert your health care team if the baby stops moving as much as usual.

 Test for group B strep

 Expect to be screened for group B streptococcus (GBS) during the third trimester.
 GBS is a common bacterium often carried in the intestines or lower genital tract that's usually harmless in adults.
 But babies who become infected with GBS from exposure during vaginal delivery can become seriously ill.

 To screen for GBS, your health care provider will swab your lower vagina and anal area.
 The sample will be sent to a lab for testing.
 If the sample tests positive for GBS — or you previously gave birth to a baby who developed GBS disease — you'll be given intravenous antibiotics during labor.
 The antibiotics will help protect your baby from the bacterium.

 Near the end of pregnancy, your health care provider might check to see if your baby is positioned headfirst in the uterus.